About SEN at our school:

 The school takes a holistic approach to supporting the pupils and the partnership between home and school is seen as essential to enable the pupils to develop fully.
 Parents and carers know their children best and provide information and approaches that are most effective for their child.
 We aspire to work together to ensure consistency of approach at home and at school – sharing knowledge and information to achieve the best outcomes for the pupils.
 Families informed us that they wanted information and support on areas such as managing anxiety and encouraging social situations and challenges through adolescence.
 In response to this we are running a series of information sessions involving other professionals to provide this support.
 Many pupils find school a challenging place.
 Therefore, the support of, and partnerships with families is crucial in overcoming these barriers.

-In September 2022 Stony Dean School embarked on a whole-school approach to working towards pupils’ specific EHCP targets.
+Stony Dean School also as a whole-school approach to working towards pupils’ specific EHCP targets.
 This was in response to reflections by Annual Review chairs and parents about the desire for more detailed feedback about progress towards EHCP targets.
 In weekly timetabled sessions led by their form tutor, pupils engage in activities that are specifically designed to facilitate progress towards their EHCP targets.
-This might include communication and interaction activities, understanding of emotions, developing life skills, etc.
+This might include communication and interaction activities, understanding of emotions, developing life skills, etc. This combined with changes to Annual Review and reports have helped support families and students with achieving positive outcomes for all.

 Following the implementation of the EHCP curriculum, teachers report an improvement in skills such as listening and turn-taking while in the longer term the aim is to enable pupils to better understand their EHCP and play a greater role in planning the activities that help them meet their targets.